Cameras today have lots of settings to choose from which can seem quite daunting if you’re just starting out.

 Shutter speed

-The shutter speed in a camera is the amount of time the camera lets light travel to the sensor for each photo or frame of a film.
+The shutter speed of a camera is when light travels to the sensor for each photo or frame of a film.

-The shutter speed is usually written as a fraction of a second when the shutter speed is less than one second.
+When the shutter speed is less than one second, it is usually written as a fraction of a second, such as 1/25, 1/100, or 1/5000.
 Short shutter speeds are referred to as short exposures.

-If the shutter speed is more than one second it is written in seconds.
+If the shutter speed is over a second, it is written in seconds, fx as 1″, 5″, or 30″.
 Long shutter speeds are referred to as long exposures.

 © Jan Sørup